Acoustic Foam for Soundproofing or Sound Absorbing

 How can I soundproof a room without damaging walls?

-The most shared method to apply acoustic foam is by using a spray adhesive.
+The most common method to apply acoustic foam is by using a spray adhesive.
 This, however, is a fairly permanent solution, and it may tear the paint off the walls if you decide to remove the panels later.
-To avoid this issue, it is common practice to apply the panels to wood or cardboard, and then anchor those to the wall.
+To avoid this issue, it is common practice to apply the panels to wood or cardboard, and anchor those to the wall.
 If you decide to remove those later, you will only have a few screw holes to fill.

 How do I soundproof a room?